Easy gingerbread men recipe for kids

 To make things really easy, you can use writing icers to decorate your gingerbread men.
 These come ready made, and are a fun and easy way for kids to add buttons, eyes, mouths etc.

 You can also use regular icing in a piping bag or freezer bag to add detail to your cookies.
 We just mixed icing sugar with water until it was quite thick and the kids piped that onto their cookies and used it to stick the smarties and chocolate drops on.
+Or why not try decorating your gingerbread men with just a spot of icing if you don’t have lots of sweets to add – draw an outline, the face and some buttons on.

 If you want something a little more robust that will harden nicely, and keep a bit better (perhaps if you’re planning to give these away as gifts) royal icing is a better option.
 You can find the recipe for this in our gingerbread house post.
 It uses egg white to stiffen the icing, and as it hardens when it dries it’s less likely to get accidentally wiped or knocked off.